 As the founder of the teddy bear empire “Build-A-Bear,” Clark has not only created a huge retail success story, she has brought millions of teddy bears into the homes of children around the world.

 Say what you will about reality T.V. but it’s pretty clear that it isn’t going anywhere anytime soon.
 And one of the folks behind some of the most notorious reality shows is St. Louis native, Andy Cohen.
-Though he has stepped down as head of development for Bravo, he still serves as an executive producer for the Real Housewives franchise and hosts his own late night show.
+Though he has stepped down as head of development for Bravo, he still serves as an executive producer for the Real Housewives franchise and hosts his own late-night show.

-If you’ve ever had a pet, might thank William H. Danforth for starting the company that has provided some of the most leading food and treat brands.
-Danforth founded Ralston-Purina in 1894 and even after its merger with Nestle in 2001, remains a dominant force in pet food industry with its corporate offices still in St. Louis.
+If you’ve ever had a pet, might thank William H. Danforth for starting the company that has provided some of the leading food and treat brands.
+Danforth founded Ralston-Purina in 1894 and even after its merger with Nestle in 2001, remains a dominant force in the pet food industry with its corporate offices still in St. Louis.

 When you think of some of the biggest tech companies right now, we’re sure Twitter and Square come to mind.
 Behind both of those companies is founder Jack Dorsey, who was born and raised in St. Louis.
 Dorsey even went so far as to add to St. Louis’ blooming tech community by opening one of the four North American Square offices in the Cortex Innovation District near the Central West End.

 While many locals know Joseph Pulitzer as the publisher of the St. Louis Post Dispatch and founder of Mizzou’s School of Journalism (or J School as it’s affectionately called by students), he is known around the world for his Pulitzer Prize, administered by Columbia University.
-The prize recognizes 20 different categories within the genres of American journalism, photography, literature, history, poetry, music and drama.
+The prize recognizes 20 different categories within the genres of American journalism, photography, literature, history, poetry, music, and drama.

 Kimora Lee Simmons